Select Window Systems Logo Link

 Why paint a uPVC window?

-uPVC is a durable, long-lasting material that is easy to keep clean and maintain, so it raises the question of why you might want to paint it.
+uPVC is a durable, long-lasting material that is easy to keep clean and maintain, so it raises the question of why you want to paint it.
 The usual reason is to change the colour. uPVC windows and doors come with the colour 'baked' in.
 Not so long ago, the only colour available was white, but they now come in a wide range of colours.
 Nevertheless, you may tire of the current colour, and a coat of paint is the cheapest and easiest option.
-Provided you choose the right type of paint and apply it properly, there should be no problem.
+Provided you choose the right type of paint and apply it correctly, there should be no problem.
 Be aware, though, that you cannot replicate the smooth finish of uPVC even with a spray gun.

 Choose the right paint